 Catholic Social Teaching: Life and Dignity of the Human Person

-The miracle of the Immaculate Conception, Mary’s birth without the stain of original sin, embodies the life of this House.
+The miracle of the Immaculate Conception, our Blessed Mother's conception without the stain of original sin, embodies the life of this House.
 It also connects to the history of Catholic education in Nashville.
 From 1909-1954, Immaculate Mother Academy provided Catholic education to African-Americans in Nashville, and when it was closed in 1954, its male students integrated Father Ryan High School.

 This educational legacy and the Blessed Mother’s inspiration are present at Father Ryan today; from our May Processions to Rosaries to the statuary on the campus to the tributes to social justice leaders.
 Her life as Christ’s Mother serves as an example to our students of a life of service, love and respect for the dignity of all of God’s children.